Listed & Rated Bonds

 Not all Bonds are the Same and its important you know the difference.

+Rated and Listed Bonds are historically popular in times of recession, economic and market uncertainty, due to their fixed income as opposed to the ROI fluctuations seen in the stock and property markets.
 One of the first things fixed income investors typically do, is determine the category and profile of a bond.
-Is it a Listed Bond?
+Is it an officially Registered and Listed Security ie does it have an ISIN?
 Does it sit on a major exchange?
 Is it registered with and sit on Euroclear/CREST?
 Or is it an unlisted minibond/loan note?
 Are there annual redemption options, or are you locked in until maturity?
 Different types of bonds are likely to appeal to different people.
 Risk and Liquidity play a major role in this.

 Someone perhaps, who has a long investment time horizon to recoup any capital losses, might include high risk minibonds, loan notes or unlisted junk bonds in their diversified portfolio.
 Conversely, Listed Bonds and investment grade bonds may find favour with a more astute, experienced professional investor, who prioritises capital preservation as paramount.